 Some poorly aligned companies took a back-to-basics approach.
 Australian toll road operator Transurban is a great example.
 Following changes in the Board and senior management earlier this decade, the company raised equity to repay debt, cut the dividend to sustainable levels, halved corporate costs and refocused on its core assets.
+Having undertaken these measures, Transurban became a key portfolio holding and delivered a total return of over 20% pa in the six years to September 2017.
 Today, global listed infrastructure companies are in sound financial positions.
 The cash yields of infrastructure sectors are higher than dividend yields, implying scope for payout ratios to be raised.
 This is especially the case for railroads and toll roads.
 This balance sheet strength suggests many companies have the potential to carry out share buy-backs, or to engage in merger and acquisition activity in order to boost earnings and dividends.